stathissideris/spec-provider/README.md

 in-memory Clojure data structure.

-Since Clojure spec is still in alpha, this library should also be considered to be in alpha, so highly experimental, very likely to change, possibly flawed.
+Since Clojure spec is still in alpha, this library should also be considered to be in alpha -- so, highly experimental, very likely to change, possibly flawed.

 ## Usage